 This bill amends Chapter 12, Title 33 of the Idaho Code to establish a new Registered Teacher Apprenticeship Program, which aims to provide an alternative pathway for prospective teachers to obtain a bachelor's degree and teaching licensure through a combination of on-the-job training and academic coursework.
 The program will be overseen by the state board of education, which will set eligibility requirements and guidelines in accordance with federal apprenticeship standards.
-Key definitions are provided, including "mentor teacher" and "teacher apprentice," and the bill outlines the responsibilities of both parties during the apprenticeship period.
-Upon completion, teacher apprentices will receive a standard certificate and be eligible for licensure.
+Key definitions are provided, including "mentor teacher" and "teacher apprentice," and it is specified that teacher apprentices will not serve as the teacher of record while in the program.
+Upon completion, apprentices will receive a standard certificate and be eligible for licensure.

-Additionally, the bill revises existing provisions regarding required certificates for educators.
-It removes the requirement for students participating in the new registered teacher apprenticeship program to hold a certificate while serving in a classroom under supervision.
-The bill also updates the criteria for issuing standard certificates, ensuring that no certificate will be granted to individuals who do not hold a bachelor's degree from an accredited institution or have completed the registered apprenticeship program.
-The act is set to take effect on July 1, 2025, due to an emergency declaration.
+Additionally, the bill revises existing provisions regarding required certificates and accredited teacher training requirements.
+It clarifies that no certificate is required for students participating in the new registered teacher apprenticeship program, and it updates the criteria for issuing standard certificates to ensure that individuals must hold a bachelor's degree from an accredited institution or complete the registered apprenticeship program.
+The bill also includes a technical correction regarding the issuance of certificates and declares an emergency for the act to take effect on July 1, 2025.

 Statutes affected: Bill Text: 33-1201, 33-1203